StefanoPisano/gz-folio/README.md

 - Email and other relevant point of contacts.
 - Add your Curriculum Vitae pdf within the portfolio.
 - Mobile friendly.

+It does not require any backend or database integration, it is full front end!

 ### 🌱 What's next
 I am currently working on adding new features like: